- Army Volunteer Corps (AVC) Overview

 - Guardian Ad Litem – Be an Advocate for a Child!

 - Urban Farming Tour Docents – Interested in learning more about organic farming, or even volunteering to be a tour docent for one of the locations in Cumberland or Moore County?
-Visit Sustainable Sandhills for more information.
-You may also contact Heather Brown via email or call +1 (910)639-7024.
+Visit Sustainable Sandhills or call +1 (910)639-7024 for more information.

 - International Folk Festival in downtown Fayetteville is looking for volunteers!
 Visit The Arts Council to figure out how you can help.